 Ahh the good ol’ peanut butter and jelly days.
 I love PB&Js because they remind me of grade school field trips, picnics with friends, and camping with my family.
-This Peanut Butter and Berry Jam Overnight Oats recipe is a play off of the classic PB&J.
+This Peanut Butter and Berry Jam Overnight Oats is a play off of the classic PB&J.

 The great part about this recipe is you can prepare it the night before so you don’t even have to think about breakfast in the morning!
 You could even prepare it to eat later on in the day to replace your usual PB&J sandwich.
-This PB and Jam Overnight Oatmeal is sure to become your “JAM” for delicious nutritious, on-the-go recipes!
+This Peanut Butter and Berry Jam Overnight Oatmeal is sure to become your jam.

-Peanut Butter and Berry Jam Overnight Oats
+Peanut Butter Oats

 - 1 cup rolled oats

-- 2 tablespoons peanut butter
+- 2 tablespoons creamy peanut butter

-- 1 cup milk of your choice (almond milk, skim milk, soy milk, etc)
+- 1 cup milk of your choice, (almond milk, skim milk, soy milk, etc)